Imagine this: You’re about to push a major release.

 5. Appium: Best for Mobile App Testing

-Appium is an open-source automation tool designed for mobile testing & supports both Android and iOS apps.
+Appium is an open-source automation tool primarily used for testing mobile applications.

 Key Features: